 "The Bachelor of Agriculture Business Management degree is challenging, but rewarding, and gives you a great grounding to enter the agricultural industry."

-“The Bachelor of Agriculture Business Management degree is challenging, but rewarding, and gives you a great grounding to enter the agricultural industry.
-I found the staff behind the course were passionate, professional and highly experienced, with many having previous careers in their relevant fields.”
+"The Bachelor of Agriculture Business Management is challenging but rewarding, and gives you a great grounding to enter the agricultural industry.
+I found the staff behind the course were passionate, professional and highly experienced, with many having previous careers in their relevant fields."

 Charles Sturt University's Mark O'Brien asks CSU climate change expert Professor Kevin Parton about the possible effects of climate change on food security in Australia and worldwide.